LGBTQIA Activities and Support

 - International Law of Human Rights

-Juris Doctor students may also pursue a certificate of concentration in social justice advocacy.
+Juris Doctor students may also pursue a Certificate of Concentration in Social Justice Advocacy.
 The program requires students to complete specialized coursework in civil or criminal social justice issues and focus their pro bono service, experiential learning, and advanced writing activities to serve the cause of social justice.

 Tampa Bay Stetson Law alumni have raised funds to endow a PRIDE award, which is given each year to a graduating student who has contributed greatly both to the Stetson Law LGBTQIA community and the community at large.
-David Brunell '11, a writer for Huffington Post Gay Voices, spoke at a recent fundraising event for the award fund.

 Stetson's LGBTQIA alumni include prominent lawyers and academics who advocate for equality.
 Vincent D'Agostino '12, who recently completed an internship in the White House Office of AIDS Policy, served in 2010 as a regional chair for the National LGBTQIA Bar Association's student division.
 He also completed an internship with the national office of the Lambda Legal Society.